yogidevendra/docs/docs/apex_development_setup.md

 2. Switch to the appropriate release branch and build each repository:

         pushd incubator-apex-core
-        git checkout release-3.1
         mvn clean install -DskipTests
         popd
         pushd incubator-apex-malhar
-        git checkout release-3.1
         mvn clean install -DskipTests
         popd

-The `install` argument to the `mvn` command installs resources from each project to your local maven repository (typically `.m2/repository` under your home directory), and **not** to the system directories, so Administrator privileges are not required.
+The `install` argument to the `mvn` command installs resources from each project to your local maven repository (typically `.m2/repository` under your home directory), and **not** to the system directories, so _Administrator_ privileges are not required.
 The  `-DskipTests` argument skips running unit tests since they take a long time.
 If this is a first-time installation, it might take several minutes to complete because maven will download a number of associated plugins.

-After the build completes, you should see the demo application package files in the target directory under each demo subdirectory in `incubator-apex-malhar\demos\`.
+After the build completes, you should see application package files in the `target` directories under each module; for example, the `Pi Demo` package file `pi-demo-3.2.1-incubating-SNAPSHOT.apa` should be under `incubator-apex-malhar\demos\pi\target`.

 Linux
 ------------------